 In case of death, the spouse and children of the employee will receive the worker’s benefits.
-They are often paid in regular payments or a one-time lump sum.
+We can pay you in regular payments or a one-time lump sum.
 The amount varies from state to state and is calculated based on a certain percentage.
 Death benefits also include funeral expenses and burial costs.

 What Qualifies as a Work-Related Injury?

 A work-related injury is when you had an accident at work while you are doing something to further the business of your employer in the course of your employment.
-These work-related injuries can also be considered even if you are not in your main workplace but in a different location.
+We can consider these workplace injuries if you are not in your main workplace but in a different location.

 If for example, you got into an accident on the way to a meeting with a client for your employer.
 This did not occur at the office but on the road on your way to the meeting place.
 This can also be classified as a work-related injury.
-But if you got into an accident on your way home from work, it will not anymore be considered work-related.
+But if you’re in an accident on your way home from work, it will not be any more work-related.

 Another good example is an office party.
-If you are attending an office-sponsored party in a location outside of your workplace and you get injured, it will still be considered work-related since the party is sponsored by your employer.
-But if it is a party organized by a co-worker for a special occasion like birthdays or anniversaries, it will not be considered work-related anymore.
+If you are attending a party in a location outside of your workplace and you sustain injuries, it is related to work since your employer sponsors the party.
+But if your co-worker organizes the party for a special occasion like birthdays or anniversaries, it is not related to work anymore.